Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 the reference library names are no longer guaranteed to refer to the Netlib LAPACK implementation.
 On Debian, the Netlib libraries are installed into the `blas` and `lapack` subdirectories of the library directory.
-On the upcoming port of Gentoo to FlexiBLAS, they are renamed to use a `-reference` suffix (for example, the `lapack64` library is renamed to `lapack64-reference`).
+On the experimental port of Gentoo to FlexiBLAS, they are renamed to use a `-reference` suffix (for example, the `lapack64` library is renamed to `lapack64-reference`).